Call for Proposals: 2021 Transforming STEM Higher Education

 AAC&U and its Project Kaleidoscope (PKAL) invite proposals for sessions that examine the entire range of contemporary challenges to—and opportunities for—STEM higher education reform.
 All sessions will be delivered virtually, and session presenters will be supported by a team of trained technical producers, moderators, and staff to co-create the most engaging attendee experience possible.

-The deadline for proposal submissions is Monday, July 12, 2021.
+The deadline for proposal submissions was Monday, July 12, 2021.
+We are no longer accepting proposal submissions.

 Proposal Submission Process